 The answer is, it depends.
 I should share with you that I am a stickler about crib and sleep safety, probably more so than any other sleep coach or parent I’ve ever met.
 While I stand by everything I say, it’s important to understand that my number one motivation at all times is to make sure babies are always 100% safe during sleep.
-That can sometimes mean that I advise families to do, or not do, things that might mean things are a bit harder on mom and dad, but that ultimately the baby is better off because they are safe.
+That can sometimes mean that I advise parents to do, or not do, things that might make it a bit harder on them, but ultimately baby is better off because they are safe.

 An example would be my hardline approach on the following: if parents are asleep, babies of all ages should only sleep in completely empty cribs or Pack n Plays.
 Which leads me to share my thoughts on whether or not sleep sacks are safe.
 After 8 weeks of age, the only type of sleep sack a baby should be sleeping in is one that is sleeveless.